RWS/dd-webapp-custom-examples/docs/customizing/Change-the-skin.md

 In this tutorial we'll update the application skin using the Theming capabilities.

-I'll be using Visual Studio Code as my editor and will use the lightweight setup using a fake backend with mock data.
+We'll be using Visual Studio Code as our editor and will use the lightweight setup using a fake backend with mock data.

-> You can find the code of this tutorial [here](../../custom-webapp/gui/src)
+> You can find the code for this tutorial [here](../../custom-webapp/gui/src)

 ## Prerequisites